This Sunday there is a Tweens & Teens (10-17) parent meeting at 9:30 a.m. Childcare available upon request.

 Our paid staff provide a loving presence and engage children in games, stories and crafts with seasonal and holiday themes.

-The senior high youth group meets on Sundays from 11:30-12:30.
-The group offers its members a safe place to share their lives and find support and friendship among open-minded and loving peers.
+The senior high youth group meets from 11:30a-12:30 after attending the first part of the 11 a.m. service.
+The group offers its members a safe place to share their lives and find support and friendship among open minded and loving peers.
 The group engages in discussions about issues relevant to youth’s lives and communities.
-They plan social and service projects throughout the year.

 Please contact Rev. Geoff, GRimositis@gmail.com if you would like to learn more.